Research projects

 Rapid Evidence Assessment to Map UK Plant and Soil Science Research with a Regenerative Agriculture focus

-Supporting sectors including researchers and advisors have responded to the movement through projects and activities that explore the underlying science behind regen ag and promoting analysis of soils and systems through the lens of soil biology.
+Supporting sectors, including researchers and advisors, have responded to the movement through projects and activities that explore the underlying science behind regen ag and promote analysis of soils and systems through the lens of soil biology.

 Project summary